conan-io/conan-io.github.io/_posts/2024-11-28-Enhancing-ros-builds-with-Conan.markdown

 - **CMake for builds**: ROS2 heavily relies on CMake as its build system for C/C++ packages, using CMakeLists.txt files to define the build logic.

-- **Ament build tools**: The Ament build tools are a framework of CMake macros and functions that standardize and simplify package-level tasks such as linking dependencies, installation and export of artifacts or integration with ROS-specific tools like `rosidl`.
+- **Ament build tools**: The Ament build tools is a framework of CMake macros and functions that standardize and simplify package-level tasks such as linking dependencies, installation and export of artifacts or integration with ROS-specific tools like `rosidl`.

 - **Colcon**: It’s the main build tool that orchestrates the build of multiple